sgohl/vaglab/README.md

 vagrant ssh centos3
 ```

-This repo will be within vagrant machines at `/vagrant` so you can use the scripts in `parts/`
+This repo will be accessible within (and synced across all) vagrant machines at
+`/vagrant` so you can use the scripts in `parts/`